 - Lack of flexibility.
 Courses taken in the classroom don’t have the same anytime/anywhere freedom as online courses.
 You can’t complete coursework on your own time or on your comfy couch.
 And, rather than jumping online and getting started, you have to wait for your next scheduled classroom session.

 - Potential cost of travel and time.
 Depending on your location and your chosen real estate school’s offerings, you may have to make a lengthy commute to attend class.
 This will eat into your wallet and the time that you might otherwise spend working and turn a profit.

 Online real estate education vs. classroom real estate education

 Not all real estate schools are created equal

 Okay.
 We’ve broken down the basic real estate course-delivery options for you: online and classroom.
-But you can’t enroll in a course with just any education provider because all schools and courses are not created equal.
+But don’t enroll in a course with just any education provider, because all schools and courses are not created equal.
 The quality of course material, availability of customer service, and general fun-factor varies greatly across education providers.

 Ask these questions before you commit to a real estate school:

 - Does the real estate school have a good BBB rating?